aj3423/SpamBlocker/README.md

 # Privacy
  No data collection
- - Internet access is only used for downloading spam database, if you don't use this feature, you can [disable the internet access]().
+ - Internet access is only used for downloading spam numbers, if you don't use this feature, you can [disable the internet access](https://github.com/aj3423/SpamBlocker/issues/147).
  - No external storage access, only accessible to scoped storage(the Downloads folder).
  - No communication with other app
  - [Reproducible](https://f-droid.org/docs/Reproducible_Builds/) apk